53rd Fighter Squadron: Cold War (1946–1993)

 Reactivated in October 1946 under Caribbean Air Command in the Canal Zone, returning to its prewar mission of the defense of the Panama Canal.
 The squadron conducted air defense training missions for the next two years initially with P-47's.
 The squadron upgraded to jet aircraft in December 1947 with the arrival of the Lockheed Lockheed F-80 Shooting Star.

 As a result of the Berlin Blockade and other Cold War tensions in Europe, the squadron was deployed to Germany and was reassigned to United States Air Forces in Europe during August 1948, becoming part of the third F-80 jet group assigned to USAFE.
 At Fürstenfeldbruck Air Base tactical operations included air defense, tactical exercises, maneuvers, and photographic reconnaissance.
 Upgraded to new Republic F-84E Thunderjets in 1950.

 Remained at Fürstenfeldbruck until 1952 when it moved to the new Bitburg Air Base, west of the Rhine River near the French border in the Eifel mountains.
-The air battle over Merklín voit two F-84Es intercepted by two Czechoslovakian MiG-15s which shot down one on March 10, 1953.
+The air battle over Merklín voit two F-84Es intercepted by two Czechoslovak MiG-15s which shot down one on March 10, 1953.

 In August 1953, the North American F-86F Sabre was introduced to the squadron, replacing the F-84s.
 In 1956, the squadron received the North American F-100 Super Sabre, marking the first time a wing in USAFE flew supersonic jets.
 On 15 May 1958, the squadron was redesignated as a tactical fighter squadron because its missions had now grown to include delivery of tactical nuclear weapons.

 In May 1961, received the Republic F-105 Thunderchief and continued to carry on its Cold War mission of tactical nuclear weapons delivery.
 Twice in the early 1960s when Cold War tensions were elevated due to the 1961 Berlin Wall crisis and 1962 Cuban Missile Crisis the squadron rose to a high level of alert.
 Was upgraded to the McDonnell Douglas F-4 Phantom II in 1966.

 The squadron was upgraded to the McDonnell Douglas F-15A Eagle in April 1976.
 In 1980, more advanced F-15Cs and F-15Ds would replace the original F-15As.
 Throughout the 1970s and 1980s, the squadron conducted routine training missions however the outbreak of the 1990–91 Gulf War put the F-15s of Bitburg into the heart of the conflict.
 The squadron's pilots and aircraft engaged in combat operations during Operation Desert Storm.
 Not a single F-15 aircraft was lost in combat during the war.
 In June 1991, the deployed squadron returned to Bitburg.

 Bitburg Air Base was part of the 1993 Base Realignment and Closure (or BRAC) process that saw the drawdown of many military facilities in a series of post-Cold War force reductions.
 In July 1993, HQ USAFE announced the closure of Bitburg Air Base and the pending inactivation of the 36th Fighter Wing.